ChlupacTheBosmer/ICLV_distribution/README.md

 R or BackSpace - delete the selected label

 Q - Add label

-X - Previous frame
+X - Mark the image as "wrong"

-C - Next frame
+C - Mark the image as "correct"

 ## Workflow